RuffMalte/KanaTomo/README.md

     - EMAIL_PASSWORD=your-app-specific-password
 ```
 Afterwards you can run the following command in the root directory of the project:
+You might have to wait for the MySQL Database to finish the migration, which can take up to 20 seconds.
 ```bash
 docker-compose build
 docker-compose up